All nationalities within the boundaries of the People's Republic of China are equal. They shall establish unity and mutual aid among themselves,

 “A nation is a historically constituted, stable community of people, formed on the basis of a common language, territory, economic life, and psychological make-up manifested in a common culture.”

-Ma (2007) calculates that at least 190 delegates from Yunnan alone shall come to the NPC and nationwide at least 400.
+Calculations reveal that at least 190 delegates from Yunnan alone shall come to the NPC and nationwide at least 400.
 This meant a disproportionate representation of the minorities in a NPC with only twelve hundred seats.
+Eventually only 19 of these claims in Yunnan are recognized by the government.

 Ethnic Investigation Teams...